Photon ring autocorrelations from gravitational fluctuations around a black hole: Conclusions and discussions

 \section{Conclusions and discussions}

-This paper investigated the two-point correlations of intensity fluctuation on the photon ring, as a result of existence of shock waves in Schwarzschild background.
-Following the approaches for gravitational wave detectors \cite{Romano:2016dpx}, we introduced response functions of EHT for detecting the shock waves or the stochastic gravitational fluctuations, and studied the shape of the overlap reduction functions.
-It is found that the shape of the correlations obtained in this paper is different from that originated from stochastic emission sources.
-It suggests that the intensity correlations can be used to distinguish between the emission models and black hole geometries in the stochastic regime.
+This paper investigated the two-point correlations of intensity fluctuations on the photon ring, as a result of existence of shock waves in Schwarzschild background.
+Following the approaches for gravitational wave detectors \cite{Romano:2016dpx}, we introduced response functions for detecting the stochastic gravitational fluctuations via black hole images, and studied the shape of the overlap reduction functions.
+It is found that the shape of the correlations obtained in this paper is distinguishable with that originated from stochastic emission sources.
+We also provided an order-of-magnitude estimate for the SNR for detecting the gravitational fluctuations with VLBI.
+Theoretically, with the increasing precision of VLBI, the gravitational waves in the LIGO frequency band generated near the supermassive black hole Sgr A* could be detectable in the far future.

-The two-point correlations of redshift fluctuations calculated in this paper are the equal-time correlations.
-Namely, we consider the correlations of two light rays that experience the same time in the Schwarzschild background.
-To calculate temporal correlations, one should consider critical behavior of light rays near the photon sphere in present of black hole perturbations.
-It seems not trivial, because the perturbed metric turns to be time-dependent on the photon sphere.
+This study provided the SNR based on the results of $\Gamma_l(\omega,0)\simeq \mathcal{O}(1)$.
+Limited by current numerical methods, we did not calculate the $\Gamma_l(\omega,0)$ for all the $\omega$.
+Simplification or analytical method would be employed in the future studies, in which the sensitivity curves could be reshaped by the overlap reduction functions $\Gamma_l(\omega,0)$.

 The gravitational fluctuations we considered here are solutions of vacuum Einstein field equations.
 What kind of physical mechanism can produce the gravitational fluctuations?
-Besides the shock waves as a results of soft hairs on a black hole, it can also consist of a number of unresolved gravitational wave bursts in astrophysics, such as supernova explosion, or binary mergers.
+Besides the shock waves as a results of soft hairs on a black hole, it can also consist of a number of unresolved gravitational wave bursts in astrophysics, such as supernova explosion, or binary mergers occurred in the near regime of a supermassive black hole.
 Because after these gravitational fluctuations being produced, it would then freely propagate in the vacuum, and can be described by the vacuum Einstein field equations.
+It is worth noting that in Ref.~\cite{Chen:2022kzv}, the framework proposed in Ref.~\cite{Hadar:2020fda} was applied to a black hole surrounded by bosonic clouds.
+In this case, the oscillating bosonic clouds could also be the physical origin of the shock waves considered in this context.